-The AHPRC is currently supported by the Faculties of Health Professions, Medicine, and Dentistry at Dalhousie University.
+The AHPRC is currently supported by the Faculties of Health Professions, Dentistry and the Office of the Vice President Academic and Provost at Dalhousie University.
 Support for specific research projects comes from agencies such as Canadian Institutes for Health Research, Social Sciences and Humanities Research Council of Canada, Nova Scotia Health Research Foundation, and Heart and Stroke Foundation of Canada.